adamzr2000/dlt-federation-kubernetes/README.md

 ## Usage

-1. Create a private Blockchain Network (Ethereum Network based on container Geth nodes)
+1. Creating a DLT Network

+Initiate your private Ethereum Network, which relies on containerized Geth nodes, by running:

 *Both VMs must have access to blockchain nodes of this network (10.5.50.X/16)*